ForwardingAgent/ForwardingAgent/README.md

 **ForwardingAgent/ForwardingAgent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->
 - 🔭 I’m currently looking for a job.
-- 🌱 I’m currently learning FAST Api, Docker
+- 🌱 Now I’m learning FAST Api, Docker.
-- 📫 How to reach me: https://www.linkedin.com/in/npodkopaev/
+- 📫 How to reach me: [link] https://www.linkedin.com/in/npodkopaev/
 - ⚡ Fun fact: